The Transformers: Hearts of Steel: The X-Files: Conspiracy

 The Hearts of Steel characters later played a role in present day during the crossover event series The X-Files: Conspiracy.

 Hasbro Comic Book Universe

 The Hearts of Steel would somehow appear in the Hasbro Comic Book Universe, being held prisoners by the cabal of Baron Ironblood.
 At this point it is revealed that the characters from the Hearts of Steel series are not from Cybertron but actually from Eukaris, one of Cybertron's lost colonies.
 They crash landed on Earth due to the effects of the Talisman wherein Shockwave found them and altered their memories to make them think they were the Cybertronian characters they portrayed.
 This allowed Shockwave to see how the Great War would play out using "copies" of the primary participants.
 By the time of the Second World War, only "Shockwave" and "Bumblebee" remained.
-After being taken in by Baron Ironblood and Garrison Krieger, "Bumblebee" would eventually shake off his mental conditioning and return to his original identity of the Eurakian known as Centurion.
+After being taken in by Baron Ironblood and Garrison Kreiger, "Bumblebee" would eventually shake off his mental conditioning and return to his original identity of the Eurakian known as Centurion.